nortonlyr/RipplesInSpacetime/README.md

         30 is a perfect score.

+When you start, fork and clone.
+Make a simple change.
+Use git to commit that simple change.
+Push it to your repo.
+Then, Create a Pull Request right now!
+That way you won't forget. (and as you continue to work, commit and push about every half hour, it will keep the pull Request up to date).
+I want to see several "steps" along the way of your progression thru the problems.

 **You must get at least one of the parts correct to pass.** But at this point, we tend to think you should be able to *do 3 of the 4*, no matter what, in the time period given.